Sparrow was a gay/lesbian christian group, which met every Wednesday night in several locations over the years, for a dozen or twenty attendees.

 TerryParker writes on December 14, 2010: I believe the order was called “The Priests of the Sacred Heart.
 I believe Father Mike MacDonald? was the or one of the founders of Sparrow.
 Members were also Baptist and Seventh-day Adventist.
 I don’t recall there being any connection to AST or St. John’s.

 My understanding is that Father Mike started the group and it originally met at Hope Cottage, then Edwards St, and later in the chapel of StJohnsUnitedChurch.

 BrianMombourquette writes September 5, 2012: Sparrow continued to meet for a number of years, and played a role in local Christian churches' struggles and discussions of queer life within the church, including the SOLM (Sexual Orientation, Lifestyles and Ministry) study by the United Church, and challenging the heirarchy's understanding of Christain values, including inviting Bishop Hayes to their retreat weekend held at St Peter's church in Dartmouth.

 Weekly Sparrow meetings were moved from the Edwards Street location to the UniversalistUnitarianChurch's upper room (as members enjoyed pointing out - the disciples of Jesus met in an upper room for the last supper) around 1983 and were there for several years, before moving to the basement of St. John's United Church on Windsor Street.
 It was at this last location that the group began to fracture, and support fell away significantly.
 [HistoryProjectTodoList: more information needed for the final period.]

 The appearance of Safe Harbour MCC on the scene in the early '90s subsequently filled much of the demand for a Christian support group, but Sparrow is remembered fondly by those who once attended 'religiously'.

-This page NeedsContent; specifically, we need some research and rationalization of the three completely different tellings of the origins.
+This page NeedsContent; specifically, we need some research and rationalization of the different tellings of the origins.